robertpeteuil/wordfence-lockout-msgs/README.md

     - **issue2:** the wordfence website contains complete product documentation and the support forums
     - **issue3:** the support forums are a treasure trove of information on problems & issues users are having

-### Warnings
+### Warnings:

 - These lockout and blocked messages are **not user friendly**
-- these files must be re-copied after each Wordfence update, as the update will re-install the default files
+- These files must be re-copied after each Wordfence update, as the update will re-install the default files
 - They are not recommended for use on sites that:
   - Have many users logging in with username/password combinations
   - Users frequently forget their passwords to your website